top of page

 Inside the Chacksikin Cenote

-The third cenote, Xooch', is accessed by descending a long stone staircase, unlike the wooden structures found at most other cenotes.
-Cenote Xooach' has a large round opening to the top and is one of my personal favorite cenotes.
+The third cenote, Xooch', is reached by descending a long stone staircase, unlike most cenotes where you’ll find wooden ladders or platforms.
+It has a large, circular opening at the top and is easily one of my favorite cenotes in Yucatán.

 Entrance to Cenote Xooch'

-This makes for a spectacular photo motif: with a wide-angle lens (I used 12mm full-frame) you can capture the entire cenote with the turquoise water, the rock faces, the poplar above and the blue sky behind.
+This spot is perfect for photography.
+With a wide-angle lens (I used 12mm full-frame), you can capture the entire scene, the turquoise water, the rugged rock formations, the towering poplar, and the bright blue sky.

 Inside Cenote Xooch'